 Where to find it: Not very popular nowadays but possible to find.

 Value for money: Gold-filled jewelry is generally a bit more expensive than gold-plated jewelry with similar base materials because it’s not as economical to manufacture.

 Summary: A high quality version of gold plating that is a great balance of long-lasting wear and affordability. ✅

 Warning: does not necessarily apply to Canadian brands, which can market lower-quality gold-plated items as "gold vermeil".

 What it is: Also known as “heavy gold plating,” gold vermeil employs the same process as gold plating.
 To be called "vermeil", the item must have sterling silver (aka 925 silver) as the base metal, the gold must be at least 10K and the plating must measure a certain thickness.
 National consumer protection agencies regulate the label.
 In the United States, the Federal Trade Commission requires a layer of gold that is at least 2.5 microns thick.
 In Canada, the Competition Bureau allows items with only 1.0 micron plating thickness to be called "gold vermeil".
 Beware of buying "gold vermeil" from companies based in Canada, as the requirements are much lower for using this term, and you are probably getting a product that is much lower quality (60% less gold) than you expect.

 Where to find it: Higher-end brands.
 (We also sell it here on our webshop!)

-Value for money: Gold vermeil is more expensive than flash plated and gold plated jewelry because it uses sterling silver as the core material and uses a lot more gold.
+Value for money: Gold vermeil is more expensive than flash plated and gold plated jewelry because it uses sterling silver as the core material and uses a lot more gold (unless it's Canadian "gold vermeil").
 However, for those who don’t have the budget for solid gold, vermeil is fantastic balance of long-lasting wear and affordability.